sage-code/maj/README.md

 1. There are 3 kind of sentences: {interrogative, declarative, imperative};
 1. There are 3 kind of answers: { affirmative, negative, informative };
 1. There are 3 time periods: {past, present, future};
-1. There are 3 cases for pronouns: {nominative, objective, possessive};
+1. There are 3 cases: {nominative, objective, possessive};
-1. There are 3 very important physical worlds: {inside, outside, cosmic};

-Next 3 essential documents will teach you first words in Maj:
+Next 3 essential documents will teach you basic elements:

 * [The alphabet](alphabet.md)
 * [The numerals](numerals.md)